featurist/hyperdom/readme.md

 ## Event Handlers

+Event handlers follow the same semantics as normal HTML event handlers.
+They have the same names, e.g. `onclick`, `onchange`, `onmousedown` etc. They are passed an `Event` object as the first argument.

-When event handlers have completed the entire page's virtual DOM is re-rendered.
+When event handlers complete, the entire page's virtual DOM is re-rendered.
 Of course only the differences will by applied to the real DOM.

 ### Promises